rage-rb/phlex-live/ARCHITECTURE.md

 end
 ```

-When no extra side effect is needed, a bare `@article = live(article)` is enough — the
+When no extra side effect is needed, a bare `@article = stream(article)` is enough — the
 component will still auto-reload and re-render on changes.

-During a dead (HTTP) render, `live` is a no-op: it returns the model unwrapped so the same
+During a dead (HTTP) render, `stream` is a no-op: it returns the model unwrapped so the same
 component code works for both the initial page load and the WebSocket session.

-**Cleanup.** Each `live` call pushes a teardown lambda (`Rage::Signal.off`) into
+**Cleanup.** Each `stream` call pushes a teardown lambda (`Rage::PubSub.unsubscribe`) into
-`Fiber[:live_cleanup]`. `LiveChannel` runs these on every navigation (unmount the old page
+`Fiber[:live_state][:cleanup]`. `LiveChannel` runs these on every navigation (unmount the
-before rendering the new one) and on disconnect, so subscriptions no longer accumulate.
+old page before rendering the new one) and on disconnect, so subscriptions no longer

-The mechanism that makes signals land on the right socket: `Rage::Signal.on` runs each
-subscriber's callback in a per-connection worker fiber created with `Fiber.schedule`, which
-**inherits the connection fiber's storage** — so the callback still sees this connection's
-`Fiber[:live_update]` and can `append`/`replace` straight to it.
-So a publish from anywhere
-fans out: every connection that rendered that article re-renders the component (and shows a
-toast if the component's `live` block requests one).
+accumulate.

+**Fiber scheduling.** When a pub/sub message arrives, `Rage::PubSub` invokes the callback
+in the current context — but the callback needs to perform blocking operations (like
+`GlobalID::Locator.locate`) and push updates to the client.
+To handle this, `ModelStream`
+schedules a new fiber via `Fiber.schedule` and reconstructs `Fiber[:live_state]` (captured
+at subscription time) into that fiber.
+This allows the callback to call `replace` and have
+it push to the correct client connection.

-**Broadcasting facts.** The conventional way to fan a change out — render HTML once in the
+**Publishing facts.** The conventional way to fan a change out — render HTML once in the
 `after_commit` and broadcast those bytes for every subscriber to swap in — is deliberately
-not what happens here. `LiveTracking.broadcast(self)` emits a fact (i.e. only the model's identity — a GlobalID); the payload carries no markup and knows nothing about views.
+not what happens here. `ModelStream.emit(self)` publishes a fact (i.e. only the model's identity — a GlobalID); the payload carries no markup and knows nothing about views.
 Each per-connection component decides how to re-render itself (honoring its own in-memory state) and pushes only to its own socket.

 So a single publish becomes **N independent re-renders, each correct for its own UI**, rather
 than one render copied into N identical DOMs.